marcokister/PiCan/README.md

 ---

+### 🧠 Working principle ###

+The operation of an SG90 servo is based on a PWM signal with 50 Hz, meaning the servo receives a control pulse every 20 ms via the data line from the Raspberry Pi.
+Depending on the pulse width (duration of the HIGH signal), the servo moves from its initial position (0°) to its maximum deflection (typically around 160–180°).

+- A pulse width of approximately 1 ms corresponds to 0°,
+- while a pulse width of around 2 ms corresponds to 180°.
+- Due to mechanical design limits, many servos do not reach the full 180° range and instead stop at about 160°.

+Since each servo can vary slightly, the exact timing values should be determined experimentally, by carefully testing and adjusting the pulse width until the movement range fits correctly.

+---

 **Voltage divider:**
 Use 1 kΩ (top) + 2 kΩ (bottom) resistors on the ECHO line to safely reduce 5 V to ~3.3 V.
 Don´t foget it!
 The Raspberry Port or SOC will damage - not instead but after a longer time!!!
 ---

 ### 💻 Software Setup